About Chester Ong

 Chester’s background in psychology paired with a user-centered design approach drives his interdisciplinary practice.
 These concepts are incorporated into design to encourage behavioral change or designs that reconcile tools of mass-production with skills and technique of craft.

 In 2015, Chester graduated from the School of the Art Institute of Chicago's Master of Design in Designed Objects program and launched a furniture piece for CB2’s small space living collection.
-He is currently a lecturer at the School of the Art Institute of Chicago teaching Digital Modeling Solidworks to undergraduates and graduate level students and Introduction to Product Design for Adult Continuing Education students.
+He was most recently a lecturer at the School of the Art Institute of Chicago teaching Digital Modeling Solidworks in the Designed Objects department and Introduction to Product Design in Continuing Studies.